-The abandonment or persistence of labor coercion, in its turn, has implications for economic, social, and political organization.
+The abandonment or persistence of labor coercion, in turn, has implications for economic, social, and political organization.
 In settings where labor coercion has diminished, the freedom of movement for laborers contributes to greater urbanization as well as a restructuring of relationships in the countryside.
 With greater urbanization and higher living standards comes the development of new technologies that jumpstart new forms of manufacturing (such as textile production or the production of books based on moveable type).
 Overall, the weight of agriculture in the economy diminishes.
 Agricultural production itself shifts away from the classic manorial model where land and property rights are vested solely in elites to one in which land rights become more widely shared.
-The roots of a system of small farming are established, and formerly gaping inequalities in landownership become more modest.
-The improvements in employment opportunities and diversification of property rights naturally lead to a more variegated social structure and a populace characterized by greater heterogeneity of preferences.
+The roots of a system of small farming are established, and formerly gaping inequalities in landownership become more modest.4 The improvements in employment opportunities and diversification of property rights naturally lead to a more variegated social structure and a populace characterized by greater heterogeneity of preferences.
 The new social groups, in turn, demand channels for the representation of their interests.
-This leads to the development at the local-level of institutions, such as elected town councils, providing for a (limited form) of self-government.
-Although traditional elites frequently enjoy initial veto power over such institutions, their very existence encourages non-elite coordination and demand-making.
+At the local level, this leads to the development of institutions such as elected town councils, providing for a (limited form) of self-government.
+Although traditional elites frequently enjoy initial veto power over such institutions, their very existence encourages non-elite coordination and demand-making (cf. Giuliano and Nunn, 2013).
 The seeds for autonomous political participation are thus sown.